LSEG-API-Samples/Article.EikonAPI.Python.NewsSentimentAnalysis/README.md

-# Introduction to News Sentiment Analysis with Eikon Data APIs - a Python example
+# Introduction to News Sentiment Analysis with Data Library - a Python example

 ## Overview